rusbomber/VictoriaLogs/docs/victorialogs/sql-to-logsql.md

 ---

 This is a tutorial for the migration from SQL to [LogsQL](https://docs.victoriametrics.com/victorialogs/logsql/).
-It is expected you are familiar with SQL and know [how to execute queries at VictoriaLogs](https://docs.victoriametrics.com/victorialogs/querying/).
+It is expected that you are familiar with SQL and know [how to execute queries at VictoriaLogs](https://docs.victoriametrics.com/victorialogs/querying/).

+## Data Model

 See also [this playground, which automatically converts SQL queries to LogsQL queries](https://play-sql.victoriametrics.com/).
 The source code of this project is available [here](https://github.com/VictoriaMetrics/sql-to-logsql/).

-## data model

 SQL is usually used for querying relational tables.
-Every such table contains a pre-defined set of columns with pre-defined types.
+Every such table contains a predefined set of columns with predefined types.
 LogsQL is used for querying logs.
 Logs are stored in [log streams](https://docs.victoriametrics.com/victorialogs/keyconcepts/#stream-fields).
-So log streams is an analogue of tables in relational databases.
+So log streams are analogous to tables in relational databases.
 Log streams and relational tables have the following major differences:

 - Log streams are created automatically when the first log entry (row) is ingested into them.
-- There is no pre-defined scheme in log streams - logs with arbitrary set of fields can be ingested into every log stream.
+- There is no predefined schema in log streams, so logs with an arbitrary set of fields can be ingested into every log stream.
-  Both names and values in every log entry have string type.
+  Both names and values in every log entry are strings.
 They may contain arbitrary string data.
 - Every log entry (row) can be represented as a flat JSON object: `{"f1":"v1",...,"fN":"vN"}`.
 See [these docs](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model).
-- By default VictoriaLogs selects log entries across all the log streams.
+- By default, VictoriaLogs selects log entries across all log streams.
 The needed set of log streams can be specified via [stream filters](https://docs.victoriametrics.com/victorialogs/logsql/#stream-filter).
-- By default VictoriaLogs returns all the fields across the selected logs.
-The set of returned fields can be limited with [`fields` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#fields-pipe).
+- By default, VictoriaLogs returns all the fields across the selected logs.
+The set of returned fields can be limited with the [`fields` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#fields-pipe).

-## query structure
+## Query Structure

 SQL query structure is quite convoluted: